Daviedavie100/fcodecamp/medical data visualizer/README.md

 # Medical data visualizer

+Cleaned, normalize the medical examination dataset and explored the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices using 2 charts.

 ## Project

 Visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas libraries.